 Interactive Water Resource Maps

-Interactive maps developed by the WDNR and US Geological Survey (USGS) are helpful for keeping up-to-date on water quality.
+Interactive maps allow access to up-to-date information on water quality.
 Visit these sites to learn more about available data for specific water bodies.

 Surface Water Data Viewer: Interactive map with monitoring sites and data.
 Datasets include chemical, physical, and biological data.